davepacheco/registrar/README.md

   rest of the details will be called `"moray_host"`.

 There are broadly two kinds of records: **host records** and **service records**.
-Host records indicate that a DNS name maps to a particular host (usually a zone or container).
+As described above, host records indicate that a DNS name maps to a particular host (usually a zone or container).
 Service records indicate that a DNS name is served by one or more other hosts that are specified by child nodes in the ZooKeeper tree.
-Binder will reply to DNS requests with information about all of the hosts that it finds underneath the "service" record.
-For details about host and service records, see the "Configuration reference" above.
+Binder will reply to DNS requests with information about all of the hosts that it finds underneath a "service" record.

-Suppose we have a logical service called `authcache` in a deployment that uses DNS suffix `emy-10.joyent.us`.
 If we query Binder for `A` records for `authcache.emy-10.joyent.us`, we expect to get a list of IP addresses for the various instances `authcache`.
 We expect we can connect to any of these instances on some well-known port to use the `authcache` service.
 How does this work?

 When we query Binder for `authcache.emy-10.joyent.us`, assuming the result is not cached, Binder fetches the ZooKeeper node at `/us/joyent/emy-10/authcache`.